cgloeckner/SfmlExt/README.md

 See `examples/` directory for full (compilable) examples.

 ## Dependency to Thor
 Some features depend on the Thor Library.
 But `atlas` provides also setting an origin for a frame, e.g. when using `sf::Sprite`.
 Because this isn't supported by Thor, yet, the example code for `atlas` depends on a folk of Thor.
-The commit can be found here: https://github.com/cgloeckner/Thor/commit/7bd9d4a63947958a00691eae67da5a5378b1b343
+The patch is located in this repository: `thor_changes.diff`

 # About the features